alam2tg/Calendar-Schedule-Sync/README.md

 ## Description

-This application is a group calendar that shares visibility of every members' schedule.
-This enables users to create events for a team, and improve scheduling between users from the enhanced visibility.
+This application is built to teach a user how to play Blackjack (aka 21), as well as provide the user the "Count" of the deck when counting cards.

 <br>